Senegal police fire tear gas to break up vote delay protest | Politics

 The postponement bill needs to be backed by at least three fifths of the National Assembly in order to pass.
 It could go through if the ruling party, which holds 49% of seats, and the opposition coalition that includes the PDS both vote for it, according to a Barclays analysis.

 "Such a postponement could open the door for subsequent postponements and allow the president to do many things," it said in a note.
-(Additional reporting by George Obulutsa, Rachel Savage and Diadie Ba; Writing by George Obulutsa and Sofia Christensen, Editing by Miral Fahmy, Alessandra Prentice, Angus MacSwan and Andrew Heavens)
+(Additional reporting by George Obulutsa, Rachel Savage, Karin Strohecker and Diadie Ba; Writing by George Obulutsa and Sofia Christensen, Editing by Miral Fahmy, Alessandra Prentice, Angus MacSwan and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)